 - An excellent Catholic school provides programs and services aligned with the mission to enrich the academic program and support the development of student and family life.

-- An excellent Catholic school operates in accord with published human resources/personnel policies, developed in compliance with diocesan policies and provide clarity for responsibilities, expectations and accountability.
+- An excellent Catholic school operates in accordance with published human resources/personnel policies, developed in compliance with diocesan policies to provide clarity for responsibilities, expectations and accountability.

-May all that we do be an offering to God.
+May all we do be an offering to God.
 St. John Vianney, pray for us!